prachil007/in-code-generator/README.md

 2. PRs are welcome.
 3. Templates are welcome too.
 Just make sure that you are covering all you your needs in single go.

+#### Thank you!

+For all the inspirations and help from my friends and colleagues, more to some especially inspiring peoples.
+(Names are dropped upon their request.)

+#### No Association Declaration

+This library is my personal work and is no way associated to my current and previous employer(s).

 #### License
 GNU General Public License v3.0